 For instance, there are loads of exercises for you to work through but while they appear in various formats, they all amount to pretty much the same thing and the heavy emphasis on repetition becomes very tedious after a while.
 In addition to this, the lessons are conducted almost solely in English.

 While I again believe that beginners would learn at least some useful words, phrases and grammar points in Russian, I fail to see how Rocket Russian would take you very far.
-As such you are much better off into looking into other resources such as RussianPod101 which is much more comprehensive in terms of what it offers up.
+As such you are much better off into looking into other resources, including podcasts, such as RussianPod101 which is much more comprehensive in terms of what it offers up.

 Rocket Russian currently only has Level 1 Russian for you to work through although reports of a Level 2 have been floating around since 2016.
 This level is aimed at absolute beginners and so most of the course content is not suitable for more advanced learners.